 Lease Commitment -- We are leasing approximately 15,000 square feet of office and production space located in Scottsdale, Arizona from a majority shareholder.
 Of the 15,000 square feet currently leased, we are occupying approximately 9,800 square feet.
-We incurred approximately \$118,000 in rent expense during the six months ended June 30, 2008.
+We incurred approximately \$178,000 in base rent expense during the nine months ended September 30, 2008.

 The Amended and Restated Sublease expires on February 9, 2020, provided that we have the unilateral right to terminate the Lease on March 31, 2013.
 The annual base rent for the 15,000 square foot facility is approximately \$237,000 and is payable in equal monthly installments of approximately \$20,000.
 The annual base rent is subject to increase annually in an amount equal to the greater of 2.5% of the prior year's base rent and the percentage increase in the Consumer Price Index.
 We paid an additional security deposit of approximately \$110,000.
 The Amended and Restated Sublease is a "net lease", which means that we are responsible for the real estate taxes, maintenance and repairs related to the premises we are leasing.
 We are currently in the process of reviewing and amending the lease since there have been changes in the occupancy of the building.
-We have recorded sublet rent income of \$11,800 for the three months ended June 30, 2008, and a related rent receivable for the remaining space in the building which is now occupied by a significant shareholder and former CEO of the Company.
+We have recorded sublet rent income of \$23,600 for the six months ended September 30, 2008, and a related rent receivable for the remaining space in the building which is now occupied by a significant shareholder and former CEO of the Company.

 The Company has entered into a two year lease commencing September 1, 2006, for a warehousing and bottling facility.
 The lease calls for minimum annual rents of approximately \$25,000 and \$26,000 for each of the twelve month periods ending August 31, 2007 and August 31, 2008, respectively.
-Rent expense under this lease for the six months ended June 30, was approximately \$6,600.
+Upon expiration of the lease, we entered into a month-to-month rental agreement for this location.
+Rent expense under this lease for the nine months ended September 30, was approximately \$20,500.